-11. STUDENT REGULATIONS CONCERNING TOBACCO USE/POSSESSION OF TOBACCO OR TOBACCO INNOVATIONS INCLUDING VAPING PRODUCTS school environment for students, employees and the general public.
-Use of tobacco in any form is considered detrimental to the health of non-users as well as users of tobacco.
-The use of tobacco or tobacco innovations including vaping products is inconsistent with the Helena Public Schools health education programs.
+Use of tobacco, or tobacco innovations in any form is considered detrimental to the health of non-users as well as users of tobacco or tobacco innovations.
+The use of tobacco or tobacco innovations is inconsistent with the Helena Schools health education policy and is prohibited.